Two Lines Always Intersect At A Point

 Introduction: The Intuitive Understanding

 At first glance, the idea that two lines always meet at a point seems self-evident.
 Draw two lines on a piece of paper; they will either cross or be parallel.
 This intuitive understanding forms the basis of our initial approach.
-However, a deeper mathematical analysis reveals a richer and more nuanced picture.
+Still, a deeper mathematical analysis reveals a richer and more nuanced picture.
 We'll unpack this apparent simplicity by looking at different coordinate systems, dimensional spaces, and the concept of parallelism itself.

 Lines in Two-Dimensional Euclidean Space

-For example, consider the lines:
+Take this: consider the lines:

 • Line 1: y = 2x + 1